 In addition, while the goal of getting a college degree or other advanced degree is laudable, the judge will not likely consider attending school to be a valid reason for unemployment.
 Again, the law expects parents to prioritize their children first, and will expect parents to work if they are able.
 If a person cannot find work because they haven’t completed their schooling, for example, a person completing a GED course or a person learning English, then the court may make an exception.
 For others, however, the court will likely impute income which should go towards child support.

 Child support can be a tricky issue to negotiate, especially when the final decision is left up to the judge.
-At Ashby Law, our attorneys help parents manage the rough waters of child support obligations.
+At Pacific Northwest Family Law, our attorneys help parents manage the rough waters of child support obligations.